mtomko/seqpeek/README.md

 # seqpeek

-A simple library for exploring next-gen sequencing data files.
+A simple tool for exploring next-gen sequencing data files.
 Currently supports only FASTQ files, but support is planned for other file formats.

 ## Installation